The-Burnes-Center/ai-iep/lib/chatbot-api/functions/metadata-handler/README.md

 1. Processes extracted text to identify IEP sections
 2. Uses prompt engineering to extract structured data
 3. Generates summaries of key sections
+4. Creates a document index (table of contents) for easy navigation
-4. Formats data for storage in DynamoDB
+5. Formats data for storage in DynamoDB

 ### PII Redaction (comprehend_redactor.py)